flutter/website/src/docs/cookbook/plugins/picture-using-camera.md

       ResolutionPreset.medium,
     );

     // Next, you need to initialize the controller.
-This will return a Future!
-    _initializeControllerFuture = _controller.initialize();
+This returns a Future _initializeControllerFuture = _controller.initialize();
   }